TEAMMATES/teammates/docs/search.md

    ```sh
    curl -X POST -H "Content-Type: application/json" --data-binary '{"add-copy-field": {"source": "*", "dest": "_text_"}}' localhost:8983/solr/students/schema
    ```
+   Alternatively, you can add Copy Field in the Admin Console by going to `http://localhost:8983` in browser.

 ## Setting up Solr using Docker